5 min read

 Hewlett Packard Enterprise (3/3 – Earnings Call)

-Additionally, the outbreak of the coronavirus at the end of January impacted component manufacturing, resulting in higher quarter end backlog.
+Additionally, the outbreak of the coronavirus at the end of January impacted component manufacturing, resulting in a higher quarter-end backlog.

 Also, we do feel it is prudent to revise our fiscal year ’20 free cash flow outlook from $1.9 billion to $2.1 billion to $1.6 billion to $1.8 billion, given that we expect some impact on cash conversion cycles driven by the ongoing recovery from supply constraints and impact of the coronavirus.